 Divorce & Legal Separation Attorneys Serving Northwest Indiana

 Relationships can be difficult to maintain, and that is perhaps especially true when it comes to married couples.
-There are a lot of stresses that couples live with day in and day out, and sometimes those stresses build up to be just a little bit too much to handle as a couple.
+There is a lot of stress that couples live with day in and day out, and sometimes that stress builds up to be just a little bit too much to handle as a couple.
 When that happens, there are a few legal options to consider.
 Sometimes, married couples just need a break from each other to figure out exactly what the issue is and whether or not they want to remain married to each other.
 Other times, they are certain that the marriage is not able to be saved and would simply like to move on with their lives.

 When couples get married, they essentially operate as a single unit.
 Their debts are typically shared, and even things like cars and mortgages might be in the names of both partners.
 A divorce is a legal and permanent separation of those two individuals in the eyes of the law.
 That means that their funds will no longer be pooled, for example, and that they will have to divide property or any other belongings that were jointly acquired.
 A divorce is essentially ending a marriage legally and allowing the former spouses to move on with their lives.
 They can remarry in the future and basically attempt to live their lives as the marriage never happened in the first place, should they so desire.